 Edibles are a simple way of adding cannabinoids such as THC and cannabidiol (CBD) to the body.
-The National Center for Complementary and Integrative Health note that the FDA have not approved cannabis for any medical use but have approved pure isolates of cannabinoids for limited specific uses.
+The

 The body of research into cannabinoids is growing as cannabis becomes decriminalized in many parts of the world.
 Anecdotally, people find that cannabinoids help treat a range of conditions, including:

 - symptoms of post-traumatic stress disorder (PTSD)

 - loss of appetite

 Researchers must continue to study the medical effects of marijuana to prove its safety and effectiveness as a treatment.

 Edibles are a simple way to deliver cannabinoids to the body, but it is also important to consider their shelf life.

 While cannabinoids can degrade over time, it is the other ingredients in an edible that may make it more or less perishable.
 Food types will age similarly whether they contain cannabis or not.

 For instance, a muffin or cookie may be more perishable than a piece of hard candy.
 Manufacturers should put expiration labels on their products, similar to any other food.

 Keeping an edible in the fridge or freezer can help extend its shelf life and prevent it from spoiling, especially if it contains ingredients such as dairy or eggs.